CHRONIC PAIN

 For some survivors, the pain caused by cancer or cancer treatment does not go away. pain that does not go away and is persistent is called chronic pain.

-Chronic pain can be caused by an injury to the bones, joints or nerves that does not heal, but sometimes the injury does heal and the pain still does not go away.
+Chronic pain can be caused by an injury to the bones, joints or nerves that does not heal.
+Sometimes the injury does heal, but the pain still does not go away.
 Additionally, if you had an amputation alongside your treatment you may suffer from phantom pain.
 In this case, please talk to your doctor.

 Phantom pain